Feelin' Groovy

 Feelin' Groovy is the debut album by the American sunshine pop band Harpers Bizarre, released in 1967.

+The record peaked at #108 on Billboard's Top 200 Albums chart in May 1967.
+Over on the Hot 100 Singles chart, "The 59th Street Bridge Song (Feelin' Groovy)" peaked at #13 in February 1967 and "Come to the Sunshine" peaked at #37 the following May.

 Background

 Two Ted Templeman/Dick Scoppettone originals from 1966 were added as bonus cuts to the 2001 Sundazed CD reissue of this title: "Bye, Bye, Bye" and "Lost My Love Today."
 The latter tune was the "B" side to the single of "The 59th Street Bridge Song (Feelin' Groovy)," Harpers Bizarre's most enduring hit.
 This recording was also available as an import.
 It can be found under Warner Brothers label manufactured by His Master's voice (N.Z.)
 LTD.